Vend AT THE

 Not sure if your business fits?
 Send me an email and we can chat!

-• At the Making Local Markets, I prioritize unique, memorable products and brands that show a distinct perspective and iconic products.
+At the events hosted by Making Local Markets, I prioritize unique, memorable products and brands that show a distinct perspective and iconic products.

-I look for businesses that have a distinct brand and identifiable products - products that make you go, “Oh!
-That’s So and So’s product!”
+I look for businesses that have a distinct brand and identifiable products.

 If you make lots of different types of products, make sure they feel cohesive and recognizable as YOU.
 YOUR brand.
 YOUR designs - not something copied or inspired by other artists or generic designs on Canva or Pinterest or something.
 I’m looking for businesses that stand out and push the creative envelope.